vijpandaturtle/corona-info/README.md

 # Coronavirus Info

-This is a small effort to list the resources I found about the coronavirus research, statistics, tools and general questions.
+List of resources I found about the coronavirus research, statistics, tools and general questions.

 ## Resources
 1. [Articles]()